Gas and electricity products explained

-Another good way to keep control of your finances without the inconvenience of a prepayment meter is going for a fixed-price energy deal.
+A good way to keep control of how much you pay for your energy is to choose a fixed-price energy deal.

 However, be aware that you could be at a disadvantage if energy prices fall.
 And if you decide to leave before the time period is up, you are likely to have to pay a penalty fee.